Your navigation menu is the menu that typically shows along the top header of your website.

 Menu item name |

-Link to internal page | On select you will see all the pages within your site to link to. |
+Link to internal page | Select from all the pages within your site to link to. |

 Menu item name |